lubiana/no-framework-tutorial/15-adding-content.md

 function list(): \Psr\Http\Message\ResponseInterface;
 ```

-Lets define two routes. `/page` should display the overview of all pages, and if the add the name of chapter to the
+Let's define two routes. `/page` should display the overview of all pages, and if the add the name of chapter to the
 route, `/page/adding-content` for example, the show action should be called with the name as a variable:

 `config/routes.php`